 Deutsche Pfandbriefbank AG (pbb) is a leading European specialist bank for real estate and public investment finance.
 It is a limited liability company incorporated under the laws of Germany headquartered in Munich and listed on the Frankfurt Stock Exchange.
-In addition to Germany, pbb has established operations in the United States as well as other European countries, including a branch establishment in London where it is subject to limited regulation by the Financial Conduct Authority and Prudential Regulation Authority.
+In addition to Germany, pbb has established operations in the United States as well as other European countries, including a branch establishment in London.
+The operation is subject to limited regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.
+Details of the Temporary Permissions Regime, which allows EEA-based firms to operate in the UK for a limited period while seeking full authorisation, are available on the Financial Conduct Authority's website.

 Further information about our business, including how we are regulated, is available on our website www.pfandbriefbank.com pbb's business activity is subject to significant regulation and does not operate directly in an industry with a high risk of modern day slavery.
 Its principal supply chains involve office suppliers (including maintenance and management), professional advisory services and information technology.
-Nevertheless, pbb recognises that no business is sheltered entirely from such risks and the London Branch of pbb undertook due diligence exercises in 2017 and 2018 to identify key suppliers to our business that we consider may be exposed to greater risk, with respect to issues related to modern slavery, bonded labour and human trafficking.
-The focus of these exercises was, in each case, to ensure that our suppliers provided confirmation to us of their policies, procedures and other measures implemented to mitigate such risks.
+Nevertheless, pbb recognises that no business is sheltered entirely from such risks.
+As such, the London Branch of pbb therefore repeated a due diligence exercise in 2021 to seek to identify key suppliers to our business that we consider may be exposed to greater risk, with respect to issues related to modern slavery, bonded labour and human trafficking.
+The focus of such an exercise was to ensure that our suppliers provided confirmation to us of their policies, procedures and other measures implemented to mitigate such risks.
 Of the suppliers contacted, all had a statement in place, provided a satisfactory response or otherwise fell below the turnover threshold that required any action according to the terms of the Act.